What is Smokable Hemp Flower?

 Phytocannabinoids are just one of the cannabis plants’ active ingredients.
 Some would say that phytocannabinoids are known as the main cornerstone of your cannabis’ effects.
 Aside from the most well-known cannabinoids, THC and CBD, there are other major phytocannabinoids.
 These include but not limited to; THCA, CBDA, CBN, CBG, CBC, and THCV.

 Everybody has an endocannabinoid system, just like we all have a central nervous system or immune system.
 The Endocannabinoid System, ECS, has three basic components.
 The system includes the endocannabinoids, cannabinoid receptors, and hydrolytic enzymes that break down the endocannabinoids.
 In general, cannabinoids are classified as molecules produced by cells that contain activity similar to THC and other phyto-cannabinoids.
 Surprisingly, endocannabinoids are not only found in human bodies, but in animal bodies as well.

 Throughout every human body, endocannabinoids and their receptors, such as CB1 and CB2, are found within our brain, organs, connective tissues, glands, and immune cells.
 Additionally, endocannabinoids are found at the intersection of the body’s various systems.
 This allows for communication and coordination between different cell types.

 Both endocannabinoids and phytocannabinoids act with CB1 and CB2 cannabinoid receptors.
-It has been discovered that a functional endocannabinoid system is essential for our health and well-being.

 Comfortable enough to start trying CBD?
 Head over to InfiniteCBD.com to see which products work best to integrate into your routines!